-In today’s COVID world, it’s difficult to find many certainties.
-But one thing that has stayed the same throughout the pandemic is the continued threat posed by phishing scams.
+In today’s world, it’s difficult to find many certainties.
+But one constant is the continued threat posed by phishing scams.

-Many organizations have found a way to adapt to a remote work environment because of the pandemic, and with this new remote environment comes an increase in cyberattacks and employees falling victim to phishing attacks because they can’t readily walk next door to management to verify an email purportedly from them.
+Many organizations have been moving toward options for a remote work environment, and with this new remote environment comes an increase in cyberattacks and employees falling victim to phishing attacks.

-By now, many, if not almost all of us, have received at least one of the following examples of nefarious emails:
+By now, many, if not almost all of us, have received at least one of the following types of nefarious emails:

 Unfortunately, many employees, customers and vendors continue to fall victim to these emails because the bad actors have improved their skills in making these phishing emails appear to be legitimate.
-When someone falls victim to a phishing email, we typically can categorize these victims into the following classes:
+When someone falls victim to a phishing email, they can typically be categorized into the following classes:

 In a perfect world, organizations would provide ongoing security awareness training, and employees would never fall victim to these phishing attacks.
-However, we all know of at least one “click-happy” fellow employee that can’t help themselves.
-We also know that “never” and “always” rarely happen.
-Employee education on an ongoing basis is a great way to help employees know what to be on the lookout for and to “say something if you see something.”
+However, we all know how people can sometimes click before they think.
+Education on an ongoing basis is a great way to help employees know what to be on the lookout for and to say something if they see something.
 In addition, organizations need to be ready with a plan to properly respond to an employee’s call for help when they believe they may be a victim.

 What do we mean by having a plan in place?
-An organization and its IT department or provider need to realize that when an employee’s email account may be compromised, this security event could quite possibly be an incident, triggering the need for a more thorough response approach.
+An organization and its IT department or provider need to realize that the compromise of an employee’s email account could be a serious incident that triggers the need for a more thorough response approach.
 And the last time you want to be planning your incident response is while an incident is actively occurring.

-However, many IT departments and providers respond from an IT perspective by getting the email account free from compromise by using Microsoft’s Office 365 instructions and calling it a “closed case.”
+Many IT departments and providers respond to phishing attacks by simply freeing the email account from compromise through the Microsoft Office 365 instructions and calling it a closed case.
 This approach is good for remediation, but it fails to address concerns of what happened after the phishing attack was successfully carried out, including:

-What happens next in responding to the incident is typically determined by what type of attack it is.
+The next steps following an incident are typically determined by what type of attack it is.
 It’s important to examine the details to see what information can be determined regarding the why.
-Was it a business email compromise so that the bad actor can use reconnaissance between you and your customer or vendor until the timing is right for an attempt to divert funds through an ACH change.
-Or, the phishing attack could be used as an initial entry point to drop malware on an organization’s system with the intended purpose of encrypting data and demanding ransom payment.
+Was it a business email compromise so that the bad actor can use reconnaissance between you and your customer or vendor until the timing is right for an attempt to divert funds through an ACH change?
+Or were the attackers looking to use an initial entry point to drop malware on an organization’s system with the intended purpose of encrypting data and demanding ransom payment?

-Worst yet, the initial phishing email could be used for a combination of nefarious activity including, but not limited to, data exfiltration, harvesting of authorized credentials, sending mass spam emails to contacts, public posting of sensitive data, and data encryption.
+At worst, the initial phishing email could be used for a combination of nefarious activity including, but not limited to, data exfiltration, harvesting of authorized credentials, sending mass spam emails to contacts, public posting of sensitive data and data encryption.

 Without a proper response in place to identify the type of attack and its effect, organizations may remain exposed or unprepared to address other potential fallouts from the attack, such as needing to potentially address business operations, public relations and legal liability issues.
 Therefore, it is extremely important to have the proper response plan in place when addressing compromised email mailboxes.

 Protecting against common phishing attacks involves people, processes and technology.
-As such, organizations need to have ongoing employee awareness training to raise the perception of cyberattack detection, cybersecurity controls in place and cybersecurity technology solutions to mitigate risks.
-This multi-layered security approached coupled with an incident response plan will greatly assist organizations in preventing and detecting future cyberattacks.
+As such, organizations need to have ongoing employee awareness training to raise the perception of cyberattack detection as well as implement cybersecurity controls and technology solutions to mitigate risks.
+This multi-layered security approach, coupled with an incident response plan, will greatly assist organizations in preventing and detecting future cyberattacks.

-If you believe you’ve experienced a cyber breach or been the victim of a phishing scam, it’s time to take action.
+If you believe you’ve experienced a cybersecurity breach or been the victim of a phishing scam, it’s time to take action.